learnk8s/learnk8s.io/src/graceful-shutdown/content.md

   "slides": [
     {
       "image": "assets/ingress-1.svg",
-      "description": "In this picture there's an Ingress controller with a Deployment with two replicas and a Service."
+      "description": "In this picture, there's an Ingress controller with a Deployment with two replicas and a Service."
     },
     {
       "image": "assets/ingress-2.svg",